Bereshit 30:25,26 record that Yaakov told

 At this point, G-d intervened, as

-based on the new mark as fixed by Lavan.
+based on the new mark as chosen by Lavan.

 It could be that G-d caused all of the offspring to be born with the

-particular mark fixed by Lavan, or maybe just all the offspring that were to
+particular mark chosen by Lavan, or maybe just all the offspring that were to

-have marks were born with the particular mark fixed by Lavan.
+have marks were born with the particular mark chosen by Lavan.
 These two possibilities depend on how one

 understands the words ya-tzel in 31:8 and he-tzil in 31:16.
 If